Uncertainty-Driven Action Quality Assessment: Experiment

 \textbf{MTL-AQA (Multitask AQA) dataset.} The MTL-AQA dataset~\cite{Parmar2019what4} is released for multi-task learning.
 The motivation is the performance of the AQA task can be improved by learning the descriptions and the details of actions.
-This dataset focuses only on diving action due to the popularity and promising results of diving.
-It contains 1412 fine-grained samples, which is the largest existing AQA dataset.
-Data is collected from 16 events, including individual or synchronous, 3m Springboard or 10m Platform, and male or female diving.
-The labels comprise AQA scores, action classes, difficulty, and details of actions such as the number of twists and caption.
-Seven judge scores and final scores are all recorded as AQA scores.
-The final scores are calculated by multiplying the sum of the third to the fifth sorted judge scores with difficulty.
-During the experiments, we split the dataset into 1059 training samples, and 353 test samples following~\cite{Parmar2019what4,Tang2020uncertainty5,yu2021group42}.
+This dataset only focuses on diving action due to its popularity and promising results.
+MTL-AQA contains 1412 fine-grained samples.
+The data is collected from 16 events, including individual or synchronous, 3m Springboard or 10m Platform, and male or female diving.
+The annotated Labels include AQA scores, action classes, difficulty, and details of actions such as the number of twists and caption.
+Seven judge scores, along with final scores, are recorded as AQA scores.
+The final scores are calculated by multiplying the sum of the third to the fifth sorted judge scores with the difficulty level.
+For our experiments, we split the dataset into 1059 training samples and 353 test samples, following the previous approaches in~\cite{Parmar2019what4,Tang2020uncertainty5,yu2021group42}.

+\textbf{FineDiving dataset.} The FineDiving dataset~\cite{xu2022finediving} is collected for analyzing fine-grained sports action to improve the athlete's competitive skills.
+Each video contains two-level semantic structures, namely action types and sub-action types.
+Sub-action types represent specific performed sub-actions, such as forward and reverse and an action type is constituted by a combination of these sub-action types.
+FineDiving dataset includes a total of 3000 video samples, covering 52 action types, 29 sub-action types, and 23 difficulty degree types.
+The videos depict diving events sourced from notable competitions, including the Olympics, World Cup, World Championships, and European Aquatics Championships on YouTube.
+The video diving scores are labeled as the product of judge scores and difficulty.
+The number of judge scores varies, and for consistency, only the three middle valid judge scores are retained.
+In the experiments, 2251 video samples are utilized for training, while 749 samples are reserved for testing.

-\textbf{JIGSAWS dataset.} The JIGSAWS dataset~\cite{gao2014jhu40} involves typical surgical skills curricula videos: 28 sequences of Suturing (SU), 39 sequences of Knot-Tying (KT), and 35 sequences of Needle-Passing (NP).
-Each technical skill is annotated by six elements: respect for tissue, suture, time and motion, flow of operation, overall performance, and quality of final product.
-There are five rates for every element, and the higher, the better.
-The final score is the sum of those six sub-scores.
-We conduct a four-fold cross-validation experiment, and the splits are the same as~\cite{Tang2020uncertainty5,yu2021group42}.
+\textbf{JIGSAWS dataset.} The JIGSAWS dataset~\cite{gao2014jhu40} involves typical surgical skills curricula videos, including 28 sequences of Suturing (SU), 39 sequences of Knot-Tying (KT), and 35 sequences of Needle-Passing (NP).
+Each technical skill is annotated based on six elements: respect for tissue, suture, time and motion, flow of operation, overall performance, and quality of final product.
+Ratings are assigned on a five-point scale for each element, with higher ratings indicating better performance.
+The final score is derived as the sum of these six sub-scores.
+We conduct a four-fold cross-validation experiment, with splits consistent with those in~\cite{Tang2020uncertainty5,yu2021group42}.